Almond and rosemary granola bars that are vegan, gluten-free, no-bake, and more savory than sweet. Made in a muffin tin, so no cutting needed!

 As for the rosemary?
 I love it in combination with the almonds and oats, but I hope you try your own flavor combinations, too.

 I actually have an exciting one that I’ll be sharing tomorrow.
-Until then, stay cool and puck on!
+Happy no-baking!

 Additional Nutrition Highlights: